Mary Riggans: Death

 Riggans died in her sleep at her Edinburgh home on 2 December 2013, a year after suffering a stroke.
-BBC Scotland executive Yvonne Jennings, who worked as a producer on Balamory, paid tribute to the actress.

-She had suffered a stroke in April 2012 which restricted her speech and physical movement.
-Her daughter Samantha was with her when she died in Edinburgh.
+She had suffered from a stroke in April 2012 ,which restricted her speech and physical movement.
+Her daughter, Samantha, was with her when she died.

-She is survived by Samantha and her grandson.

-She said: "As Suzie Sweet in Balamory, Mary was well respected by those who worked with her and much loved by the CBeebies audience.
+BBC Scotland executive Yvonne Jennings, who worked as a producer on Balamory, paid tribute to the actress; "As Suzie Sweet in Balamory, Mary was well respected by those who worked with her and much loved by the CBeebies audience.
 Like Suzie, Mary was a kind and giving woman who took on the role of nurturing young talent."

 Julie Wilson Nimmo, who played Miss Hoolie in the children's show, added: "Shocked and saddened to hear about Mary's passing.
 We worked together for years, she was a brilliant actress and will be remembered fondly by the Balamory family."